ICO report on data protection implications of agentic AI (Artificial Intelligence)

 What has the Information Commissioner’s Office said about agentic AI?

-The Information Commissioner’s Office (ICO) has recently published a report highlighting the potential data risks and opportunities associated with using agentic AI.
+The Information Commissioner’s Office (ICO) has published a report highlighting the potential data risks and opportunities associated with using agentic AI.
 The report outlines how the ICO intends to keep agentic AI’s development and use under review.

-Agentic AI systems can independently set goals and execute complex tasks with minimal human intervention.
-The rapidly expanding potential uses of agentic AI mean these systems are increasingly attractive to businesses looking to make efficiencies.
-The ICO emphasises that, 'as developing agentic AI increases the potential for automation, organisations remain responsible for data protection compliance of the agentic AI they develop, deploy or integrate in their systems and processes'.
+The ICO emphasises that, ‘as developing agentic AI increases the potential for automation, organisations remain responsible for data protection compliance of the agentic AI they develop, deploy or integrate in their systems and processes’.

 Click here to access the ICO’s full report.